-Dr. Birx says Trump’s idea to inject disinfectant haunts her: ‘I still think about it every day’
+Birx says Trump’s idea to inject disinfectant haunts her: ‘I still think about it every day’

 Trump’s suggestion prompted fierce criticism and rejection from the scientific community, lawmakers and even the makers of Lysol, who jumped to advise the public not to inject or ingest cleaning products — which are highly toxic — and instead adhere to medically sound advice to protect themselves from the virus, like wearing a mask.

-The moment also symbolized the former president’s strategy of minimizing the seriousness of the pandemic and of the disease itself.
+The moment also symbolized Trump’s strategy of minimizing the seriousness of the pandemic and of the disease itself.

-Birx, a renown AIDS researcher with decades of experience in public service, has held several high-profile positions including director of the United States Military HIV Research Program and U.S. Global AIDS Coordinator under President Barack Obama.
+Birx, a renowned AIDS researcher with decades of experience in public service, has held several high-profile positions including director of the U.S. Military HIV Research Program and U.S. Global AIDS coordinator under President Barack Obama.

-As a leading member of Trump’s coronavirus response team, she came under heavy criticism for not speaking up more forcefully to reject the former president’s suggestion and warn the public about its potentially dangerous consequences.
+As a leading member of the coronavirus response team, she came under heavy criticism for not speaking up more forcefully to reject Trump’s suggestion and warn the public about its potentially dangerous consequences.

 On Tuesday, the former Trump official faced yet another wave of backlash on social media as users disparaged her remarks as an attempt to wash down her responsibility — or lack thereof — in stopping misinformation amid an unprecedented national health crisis.

 “Too late Dr Birx.
 You should have opened up about it THAT day.
-You had a duty to tell the American people the truth back then,” wrote former presidential candidate and former congressman Joe Walsh.
+You had a duty to tell the American people the truth BACK THEN,” wrote former presidential candidate and former congressman Joe Walsh.

-Eric Feigl-Ding, a renowned epidemiologist who has been very active in fighting covid-related misinformation, wrote on Twitter:
+Eric Feigl-Ding, a renowned epidemiologist who has been active in fighting virus-related misinformation, wrote on Twitter:

 “Maybe the ‘I’m just following orders’ silence wasn’t the best when people were dying.
 Also, that’s what they all said at Nuremberg,” he wrote.
 “When people are dying by the thousands each day … speak the truth, not silently swallow your pride.”

-It is not the first time Birx has publicly spoken about her experience working with the Trump administration, which has prompted some critics to say her comments are attempts to rehabilitate her damaged reputation.
+It is not the first time Birx has spoken publicly about her experience working with the Trump administration, which has prompted some critics to say her comments are attempts to rehabilitate her damaged reputation.

-Back in January, she said in an interview with CBS News that she was “censored” by the White House and that she faced intense criticism even from close colleagues that accused her of becoming “a political person.”
+Back in January, she said in an interview with CBS News that she was “censored” by the White House and that she faced intense criticism even from some close colleagues, who accused her of becoming “a political person.”

 She also said that she had “always” considered quitting her job.